ZorinGit/APOLLO11LANDER/README.md

 ## Introduction

-Welcome to the Apollo 11 Lunar Lander, a minimalistic game developed in Lua using the LOVE2D engine.
+Welcome to the Apollo 11 Lander, a minimalistic lunar lander developed in Lua using the LOVE2D engine.
 This is my final project for CS50.
 To run the game, ensure you have [Love2D](https://love2d.org/) installed on your system.

 ## Project Structure